PointsBet Virginia became the 11th and most recent online sportsbook in Virginia following its launch last December.

 But those types of goals won’t be easily achieved.
 Especially in a market as competitive as Virginia.

-With 11 sportsbooks operating within its borders, VA has some of the most recognized brands in sports betting.
+Among the Virginia online sportsbooks currently in business, VA has some of the most recognized brands in sports betting.
 DraftKings, FanDuel, BetMGM and Caesars Sportsbook already established themselves months before PointsBet launched.

 However, Christensen thinks that the company can still meet expectations, regardless of the competition.